 - The AMPEL building is completed—home of the Advanced Materials and Process Engineering Laboratories.
 Two years later it was renamed the Keith J. Brimacombe building in honour of acclaimed metallurgical professor who died in 1997.
 This building provides space for collaboration between interdisciplinary Applied Sciences departments and fosters industrial research.

-- Michael Isaacson serves as tenth Dean of Applied Science.
+- Michael Isaacson serves as tenth Dean, Faculty of Applied Science.

 - The Integrated Engineering Program commences.